Policies, Procedures and Forms

 - when the MSAF has been used previously in that Term.

-In each of these circumstances, students will be required to provide appropriate supporting documentation.
+In each of these circumstances, normally students are required to provide appropriate supporting documentation.
+Please note, during the COVID-19 pandemic, documentation may not be required.
 If warranted, the Associate Dean (Academic) Office will approve the absence, instructor(s) will be notified, and he/she will determine appropriate relief.
 Students MUST immediately follow up with their instructor(s).
 Failure to do so may negate the opportunity for relief.

 Important MSAF Notes: